rdouglascox/logic_lectures/source/01_what_is_logic.md

 ## this lecture

 * what is logic?
-* what is logic for?
+* applications of formal/symbolic logic
 * central concepts of logic:
     * propositions and truth
     * arguments